Classroom Resources

 Travel the World with the Planet Earth Passport

 This Planet Earth Passport is your students' perfect guide (just right for ages 8–11) to exploring some of the most-watched videos clips from the iconic BBC series Planet Earth.
-It's been 20 years since it debuted, and we're in full celebration mode.
+And it's right in time for Earth Day on April 22!

 You can take part by showing your class our playlist of eight amazing animal videos and using our passport as a companion.
 Students will follow the map to each location and answer questions at each stop.
 They'll explore: